mchenggit/kabanero-event/architecture/README.md

-### Sample Build Pipeline Trigger Scenario
+### Sample Build Pipeline Scenario

-Let's first describe how a web hook is configured, and what happens when triggered to illustrate the follow from commit to the source repository to initiating a build.
+Let's first describe how a web hook is configured, and what happens when triggered to illustrate what happens from commit to the source repository to initiating a build.

 #### Configuring web hook